ThanGeo/rasterintervals/README.md

 ### Installation

 To create the executable, use the 'make' command in the main directory.
 The code has been tested exclusively in Ubuntu 20.04.1 using C++14, g++ 9.4.0 and the -O3 optimizer.
 OpenMP is used to speed up the geometry loading process when creating the MBRs.
+For Mac, C++ is required with g++ 9 and XCode, or the -fopenmp flag may throw the ```clang: error: unsupported option '-fopenmp'``` error.

 ### Execution